helderlinhares/kafka-service/README.md

 * Stop Container: `docker-compose down -d {{service_name}}`
 * Logs: `docker-compose logs {{service_name}}`
 * Logs in Real Time: `docker-compose logs -f {{service_name}}`
+* Access a docker service bash to run commands: `docker exec -it {{service_name}} /bin/bash`

 ### Kafka Control Service

-After run the docker compose, you can access Kafka Control Center with the URL: http://localhost:9021 to see Kafka informations.
+After running docker compose, you can access Kafka Control Center with the URL: http://localhost:9021 to see Kafka information.

 ## Running the project

-To run these project locally, the first thing you need to do is prepare your Kakfa environment.
+To run this project locally, the first thing you need to do is prepare your Kakfa environment.

-You can do that by using docker compose on docker folder as detailed on `Using Docker Compose` session of this document.
+You can do that by using docker compose on docker folder as detailed in `Using Docker Compose` session of this document.

-With your kafka already prepared you just use the command below to Run the project:
+With your kafka already prepared you just use the command below to run the project:

 ```console
     ./gradlew bootRun